Capturing the dynamics of a two orifice silo with the {\mu}(I) model and extensions

 For a double opening silo, the base $\mu(I)$ model is capable of capturing the transition from monotonically decreasing relationship between flow rate and orifice separation distance for low friction materials to the more complex flow rate dip which is seen in more realistic higher friction materials via the $\mu(I)$ parameters.
 This shows that the flow rate dip is a frictional phenomena, with higher friction being required to obtain the flow rate dip.

 We also extended the $\mu(I)$ model by accounting for wall friction, dilatancy, and non-local effects.
 These effects all have a strong impact on the mass flow rate in each geometry we tested.
-We find that non-local effects may be a significant factor for the $-kd$ shift term in the Beverloo-Hagen relation.
+We find that wall friction effects may be a significant factor for the $-kd$ shift term in the Beverloo-Hagen relation, although caution is necessary as this is partially based on theoretical data where physical silos would jam.
 Each of these effects also had unique impacts on the flow rate dip, with wall friction strengthening the dip, non-local effects weakening the dip, and dilatancy decreasing the flow rate for the smaller orifice sizes used for non-zero separations.
 The extended model that incorporates all three of these effects matches the experimental model better than the base $\mu(I)$ model.